Fangkoukou/Parameterized-PINN-toolkit/pdes/ACCH/README.md

 It is assumed you have already followed the installation instructions in the main `README.md` file and have activated the `jax-pinn-env` Conda environment.

 1.  ** (Required) Generate Your Own Data:** Please run the cells in `generate_data.ipynb` to generate the data for validation.
-Otherwise disable the validation option to avoid any potenital errors.
+Otherwise disable the validation option in "train.py" to avoid any potenital errors.
 The robustness will be improved in the future.

 2.  **Train the Model:** Open and run the cells in `train.ipynb` from top to bottom.
 This will train a new PINN model and save the results (model weights and loss history) into the `pdes/ACCH/models/` directory.